apache/cassandra-sidecar/TESTING.md

 Integration tests use `forkEvery = 1` to ensure test isolation.
 If you encounter test pollution:

 1. Verify each test properly cleans up resources
-2. Check for static state leakage
+2. Check for static state leakage within the failing test class.
-3. Review test execution order
+3. Review test execution order.

+If the test state pollution is unavoidable within the test class, it is reasonable to split the tests into multiple, independent test classes.

-### Debugging Integration Tests
+### Enabling debug logging for Integration Tests

 Enable debug logging by modifying `server/src/test/resources/logback-in-jvm-dtest.xml`: